swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

 This is the close.
-Deliver on the opening promise.
+Deliver on the opening objective.

 Three things to leave them with: